Spirals-Team/hadoop-benchmark/README.md

 To solve this problem, we proposed a self-balancing algorithm which can tune MARP at runtime to guarantee the cluster performance.
 The assessments in Grid5000 show that, our approach of self-balancing algorithm can significantly improve the Hadoop cluster performance at runtime.
     ![homogenes](/figures/homogenes.png)

+In hadoop-benchmark, we provide a simple bash+Rscript (analysis.sh analysis.R) to generate the comparison graph of each job completion time which are captured by SWIM between static Hadoop cluster and self-Adaptation cluster.
+Users can generate their own graphs based on needs with the statistics generated by benchmarks.